sedillo/vm/README.md

-# vm
+# VM - Virtual Machine Setup

 This guide will show you how to set up a
 - Virsh and KVM to launch VMs on the host OS
-- Launch guest VMs
+- Launch guest VMs (like ESP)
-- Build Guest ESP on top of virsh

 Prerequisites
 - Ubuntu Server 20.04 Host OS